tekabu/carwash-admin-customer/src/admin/CURL.md

     "payment_type":"BALANCE DEDUCTION"
   }'
 ```
 Performs checkout for a customer with the requested services.
+Note: `customer_id` is optional.